How to Use Gifted Equity as a Down Payment for a Purchase or Sale

 Gifted equity requirements

 Must disclose the relationship between the seller and buyer.

-A gift letter must be included in the loan file, and it should clearly state the monies are not a loan so there is no repayment involved (hence the phrase “gifted money”).
+A gift of equity letter must be included in the loan file, and it should clearly state the monies are not a loan so there is no repayment involved (hence the phrase “gifted money”).
+The letter should be signed by the buyer and the seller.

 Funds must also be properly documented through financial records.
 So, be prepared to provide copies of your recent bank statements, your donor’s recent bank statements, and copies of cashier’s checks.